CE Courses / SIG Perspectives

 Format(s): SIG Perspectives

-The three articles included in this SIG 18 activity represent the diverse work settings and populations served through telepractice.
-The first article by Sundarrajan and Franco evaluates an in-person and telepractice parent-mediated intervention for autistic children called Project SKILLS (Skills and Knowledge for Language Learning Success).
-Project SKILLS demonstrates similar progress through both modalities with some advantages for families participating via telepractice.
-The second article by Hatcher and Weiler investigates the administration of the SCAN–3 for Adolescents and Adults: Tests for Auditory Processing Disorders (SCAN-3:A) via in-person and telepractice.
-The preliminary findings provide accommodation considerations for remote screening of APD.
-The third article by Weatherill, Tibus, and Rodriquez describes the Virtual-Appropriate Decision Approach (VADA), a systematic problem-solving approach for conducting aphasia assessments via telepractice.
+The three articles included in this SIG 18 Perspectives course represent the diverse work settings and populations served through telepractice.
+The first article evaluates an in-person and telepractice-delivered parent-mediated intervention for autistic children.
+The second article investigates the administration of an assessment for auditory processing disorders via in-person and telepractice delivery.
+The third article describes a systematic problem-solving approach for conducting aphasia assessments via telepractice.

 New Horizons in Hearing Health Care Assessment Procedures: Preliminary Results